-The Board has a majority of independent directors currently six of the seven directors are independent and is committed to maintaining the appropriate balance of skills, gender, knowledge and experience among its members to ensure strong leadership of the Company.
-The Board currently has four female directors, making the gender balance 57% female and 43% male.
+The Board is committed to maintaining the appropriate balance of skills, gender, knowledge and experience among its members to ensure strong leadership of the Company.
+The Board currently has four female directors, making the gender balance 50% female and 50% male.
 Currently, four of the sub-committee Chair positions are all held by female directors.
+In addition, post-year end, the Company was ranked 25th in the 'FTSE 350's Investment Trust Rankings 2024 Women on Boards' only.

 The Board always appoints individuals on merit considering a balance of skills, qualities and experience that the Board feels are important to function, enhance and grow as a FTSE 250 board.
-The Board strongly believes that diversity of backgrounds, perspectives and insights is a critical tenet of dynamic and robust decision making and is keen to enhance the diversity of its composition including consideration of potential candidates with the appropriate skills and experience for whom this would be their first appointment as a non-executive director of a listed company.

-With this critical tenet in mind, the Board is further committed to complying with the FCA Listing Rules (which in turn is in line with a similar recommendation of the Parker Review committee) that each FTSE 250 board have at least one director from an ethnic minority background for accounting periods starting on or after 1 April 2022.
-At 31 December 2023, the Board met the target on the percentage that are women, but not on ethnic diversity criteria and senior roles.
-The Board is currently well advanced in a recruitment process and expects that the Company will comply with relevant diversity targets by the end of the year, including that at least one senior role be held by a woman.
-Please refer to the Corporate governance section of the annual report for more information.
+The Board strongly believes that diversity of backgrounds, perspectives and insights is a critical tenet of dynamic and robust decision making and is keen to enhance the diversity of its composition, including consideration of potential candidates with the appropriate skills and experience for whom this would be their first appointment as a non-executive director of a listed company.
+With this critical tenet in mind, the Board is further committed to complying with the FCA UK Listing Rules (which in turn is in line with a similar recommendation of the Parker Review committee) that each FTSE 250 board have at least one director from an ethnic minority background for accounting periods starting on or after 1 April 2022.
+Please refer to the Corporate governance section of the Annual Report for more information.

 The Board has overall responsibility for ESG considerations and for ensuring they are fully integrated into all aspects of the investment, divestment and asset management strategies.
-The ESG Committee provides a forum for discussion. support and challenge, with respect to ESG.
-This includes the policies adopted by the Company in relation to both investments and divestments and those of its Investment Adviser with respect to Amber's asset management activities and reporting on such matters to the ESG Committee and Board.
-The ESG Committee meets at least semi-annually, and full Terms of Reference can be viewed on the Company's website.
+The ESG Committee provides a forum for discussion, support and challenge, with respect to ESG.
+This includes the policies adopted by the Company in relation to both investments and divestments and those of its Investment Adviser, with respect to Amber's asset management activities and reporting on such matters to the ESG Committee and Board.
+The ESG Committee meets at least semiannually, and full Terms of Reference can be viewed on the Company's website.

-In addition to the ESG Committee, ESG focus is also applied through the Investment, Audit and Risk, and Management Engagement Committees, where the latter reviews the effectiveness of ESG integration by the Investment Adviser.
+In addition to the ESG Committee.
+ESG focus is also applied through the Investment, Audit and Risk, and Management Engagement Committees, where the latter reviews the effectiveness of ESG integration by the Investment Adviser.